Frequently Asked Questions

 I would like to bury my loved one’s cremated remains.
 What do I need to know?

 Many people use in-ground burial as a way of putting to rest their loved one’s cremated remains.
-We require cremated remains to be placed in an impervious and structurally sound container.
-If you choose to use a wooden urn or metal urn, we have urn vaults for your use to protect the urn.
-Otherwise, marble is preferred since it is impenetrable.
-If you have been given the cremated remains in a plastic box by the funeral home, we will be happy to transfer them into your urn for burial here.
+Like a casket burial, we require that the urn be placed into a concrete vault in the ground to protect the urn and the integrity of the earth.
+If you have been given the cremated remains in a temporary urn by the funeral home, we will be happy to transfer them into your urn for burial here.
 We require a copy of the “Certificate of Cremation” for our files.

 What is perpetual care?